mccraigmccraig/todos_mcp/README.md

 correctly), effect handlers compose naturally.
 Swap one handler stack for another and all the interactions just work.

-Since `DomainHandler` only *describes* operations via effects, we can run it with pure in-memory handlers instead of a real database:
+Since `Todos.Handlers` only *describes* operations via effects, we can run it with pure in-memory handlers instead of a real database:

 ```elixir